epsilon537/boxlambda/docs/build-system.md

 - **_bit**: Implement the given gateware project and generate its bitstream.
 Note that only the gateware is built, not the SW project running on top of this gateware.
 The internal memory reserved for the SW program will be left empty.
 See the *bit_sw* action below.
     - Depends on: *_synth* target above
     - Build tree: *arty-a7-\** build trees.
 Gateware project directories only.
 - **_bit_sw**: Build the give gateware project as well as the associated software project.
 The generated SW image memory file is merged into the FPGA bitstream file.
+See [UpdateMem and XPM Memories](#updatemem-and-xpm-memories).
     - Depends on: *_bit* target above and on the software target associated with the gateware project.
     - Build tree: *arty-a7-\** build trees.
 Gateware project directories only.
 - **_load**: Load the gateware project's bitstream file onto the connected target.